Snehks/revolut-interview-test/README.md

    It is not synchronous.
 This has been done to simulate the real bank model and to allow the transfer model to be scalable across multiple servers if needed. **_For the current implementation, it just runs the transfer on a separate thread._**

+3. Transactions
+    - Get all the transactions for account id `GET` - `localhost:8000/transactions/{accountId}`